Tucker Carlson says one of his children was in the Capitol during Jan. 6 riot - NewsBreak

 Carlson also said during the podcast episode that “anyone who calls Jan.
 6 an insurrection is a liar at this point.”

 More than 500 people have been arrested in connection to the Jan.
-6 riot, during which supporters of former President Trump attempted to stop Congress from certifying President Biden ’s 2020 election.Supreme Court: Texas abortion clinics can sue over state ban, won’t stop enforcement
+6 riot, during which supporters of former President Trump attempted to stop Congress from certifying President Biden ’s 2020 election.Court won’t stop Texas abortion ban, but lets clinics sue

 Carlson’s comments come as several Fox personalities have reportedly raised concerns about the controversial documentary, according to NPR.
 During a November appearance on Brian Kilmeade’s radio show, Kilmeade asked Fox News host Bret Baier if he was “bothered by it.”